apache/incubator-weex-site/docs/docs/api/js-service.md

   },

   /**
-    * JS Service lifecycle.
-JS Service `refresh` will before then each instance lifecycle `refresh`.
+    * JSService lifecycle.
+JSService `refresh` will before then each instance lifecycle `refresh`.
 If you want to reset variable or something on instance refresh.
     *
     * @param  {String} id  instance id
     * @param  {Object} env device environment